From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Melbourne Christmas Tree Farm

 Want to buy a real Christmas tree this year?
 Check out the selection at Melbourne Christmas Tree Farm.
 But get in quickly as there’s limited supply.
+Trees delivered from $100 or you can do click and collect.

 Address: 319 Leakes Road Plumpton